 In this study, the researchers demonstrated that their material can be used to decontaminate the dye-based pollutant indigo carmine, which is a blue dye that is widely used in the textile industry to color denim.
 In tests, the material decolorized a water solution containing the dye.

-The Wombat has Rule 5 Sunday: Meanwhile In The Kitchen up on time and under budget at The Other McCain.
+The Wombat has Rule 5 Sunday: Swimwear, very nice available for your perusal at The Other McCain.